top of page

 According to the National Conference of State Legislatures, "Requirements to qualify for an emergency ballot vary, but the most common reason that states permit a voter to use this option is due to a medical emergency such as unforeseen illness, confinement to a medical facility, disabilities or accidents resulting in injury."

-There are different deadlines and processes, depending on the state.
-Check out the individual state pages for more information on the Patient Voting process in your state.
+There are different deadlines and processes depending on the state.
+Check out the individual state pages for more information on your state's Patient Voting process.

 Our Own Candidates